-Whether you live 20 minutes or 20 miles away from campus, here are some tips to help you start out the new year strong.
+Whether you live 20 minutes or 20 miles away from campus, here are some tips to help you start out the fall semester strong.

 Tips for living in Boulder